-Effect of Train Law on Philippine Tax System
+Effects of Train Law on Philippine Tax System

 Impact of train law on Personal Income Tax

 The implementation has a significant effect on the personal income tax not only on the tax rates but also on personal exemptions.
 The old individual tax grants a personal exemption of 50, 000 to any individual and 25, 000 additional exemptions in every qualified dependent up to four dependents.
 Any person who earned less than 10,000 taxable income is not subject to the personal income tax.
+Here are the other incomes that are not subject to tax.

 (Read more: Income Tax Train Law and New Rate)

-On the other hand, train law had a more significant impact on this tax under the following reforms:
+Train law had a more significant impact on this tax under the following reforms:

 - Increased the amount to be exempted from personal income tax.
 This new reform rises from 10,000 to 250,000.